jasonnerothin/jasonnerothin.github.io/2015-05-07-application-orchestration-for-cloud-foundry.md

 <link rel='stylesheet' href='../css/markdown7.css'/>
 ## Application Orchestration for Cloud Foundry : Part 1

 [Cloud Foundry](http://www.cloudfoundry.org) is a PaaS stack that provides easy-to-use management tools across popular application frameworks such as Node.js, PHP, Ruby on Rails and others.
 A number of Cloud Foundry providers now offer public cloud solutions.
-In this series, we will will use [Pivotal Web Services](http://run.pivotal.io).
+In this series, we will will use [Pivotal Web Services](http://run.pivotal.io) as our example provider.

 It should be noted that these techniques would work equally well with an in-house Cloud Foundry environment.

-> This multi-part series describes how to orchestrate an application for Cloud Foundry.
+> This multi-part series describes how to implement application orchestration for Cloud Foundry.

 We'll break the work down into smaller sections: